aeongdesu/ermplugins/README.md

 # ermplugins
-at least i have ifon x so making plugins
+at least i have ifon x and ipad sixth so making plugins

 rip to vendetta